 Spotting abad debt is easy.
 It loses value the instant you take ownership.
 To avoid credit card debt, use the card only when you can pay off the balance in full each month.

 Your finances affect almost every aspect of your life.
-People who are financially disciplined often are happier and have more control over their lives.
+People who are financially disciplined often have more control over their lives.
 Budgeting is the first step to becoming financially responsible, but it is only half the battle.
 Cultivate good habits — like using your credit card wisely and saying no to consumer debts — to ensure you stick to your budget.
 Lastly, make sure you are saving enough money for the future.